 What has changed?

 Data has been used for making decisions for a long time.
 There are many seasoned data analysts and engineers who have been working for decades to manage data and gain insights.
 There are many mature tools and techniques available.
 So what has changed, or has anything really changed at all?
 If something has really changed, is it a natural progression of technological advancements or something that will fundamentally disrupt the existing market?

 Some of the factors that are contributing to this change are listed below:

-Internet of things – Computing devices embedded in everyday objects enable us to collect all sorts of data that can be leveraged for analysis.
+Availability of new data to analyze – Computing devices embedded in everyday objects enable us to collect all sorts of data that can be leveraged for analysis.
 Traditionally most of the data that was analysed by companies was collected through their existing information technology systems.
-Now, a lot of curated data is either available on the internet or can be auto-generated and uploaded on the internet through APIs.
+Now, a lot of curated data is either available on the internet or can be generated and uploaded on the internet.
+People are getting comfortable sharing their personal data on the internet.
 Combining internal data with external data can lead to insights that were not possible before.

 Open source technologies – Prominent traditional tools and technologies in this space charged organizations either by the number of users or by the amount of data processed.
 Open source technologies are free to use, they make it possible to process vast amounts of data at minimal cost, and also help in making the data available to infinite number of users, without having to pay for each user license.

 Cloud computing & outsourcing options – Cloud computing offers the flexibility to expand (or reduce) the infrastructure capabilities as needed, without having to build upfront dedicate infrastructure.
 Modern ‘pay as you use’ analytical platforms make it possible for companies to leverage data for decisions without having to significantly invest in their own IT setups.